CaptainJhonathon/SomeGuide/Compile your C series files on Windows with third party library (FLTK SFML).md

 # However you need to know

+## Update in 2025/11
+I'm not recommend using VS to continue your project (unless you get a reason).
+Using cmake to organise the c/c++ project will get cross-platform and more light-weight for your development space.

 ## How can I know what library should I specify?
 All the libraries that compile needs can be found at the official documents.